R-iskey/JS-scalable-app-sample/README.md

 # JS Single Page Application Boilerplate

-Scalable single page application boilerplate.
+Scalable JS SPA boilerplate.
-Boilerplate made with love and used JS functional programming paradigms and Module/Mediator/Facade pattern.
+Boilerplate made with love, based on JS functional programming paradigms and Module/Mediator/Facade patterns.

-## Why?
+## Motivation

-If you starting to write small application and won't to use any frameworks such as Angular or React, then this simple boilerplate for you!
+If you starting to write simple but powerful application and won't to use any frameworks such as Angular or React, then this boilerplate for you!

 ## Installing

 #### Requirements
-* Node.js version >= 10.6.0, NPM version > 6.1.0, install from [here](https://nodejs.org/en/)
+* Node.js version >= 8.6.0, NPM version > 6.1.0, install from [here](https://nodejs.org/en/)

 #### Setup Project
 For first you will need to